mosnfar/raspi-temp-manager/README.md

 This repository outlines a project designed to enhance the thermal management and monitoring capabilities of a Raspberry Pi 4 housed in an Argon NEO case.
 The project combines hardware modifications and custom software to provide effective cooling and real-time system monitoring through a small OLED display.

+> [!NOTE]
-> **Note:** You can read the complete instructions on [The Forge blog](https://forge.mosn.me/keeping-your-raspberry-pi-cool-a-temperature-manager-tool).
+> You can read the complete instructions on [The Forge blog](https://forge.mosn.me/keeping-your-raspberry-pi-cool-a-temperature-manager-tool).

 <table style="width: 100%;">
   <tr>